-Be aware that this calculator can produce wide net price ranges.
+Be aware that this calculator can produce a wide range of net prices.
 Instead of a single net price amount, you will get a range that could be as much as $20,000 apart.

-Families can also review the average net price for each college by visiting the College Navigator sponsored by the Department of Education.
+You can also review the average net price for different colleges by visiting the College Navigator sponsored by the Department of Education.
 The average net price gives you an idea of how much merit or need-based scholarships and grants you are likely to receive based on income alone.

-- To find the average net price, enter the name of the college you would like to research.
+- To find the average net price, enter the name of the college you would like to look up.

 - Then go to the tab that reads “Net Price” to find the average net price students have paid at that college.

-- You will also be able to see the "average net price" by income.
+- You will be able to see the "average net price" by income.

 Finding your Net Price is an essential first step in knowing the actual cost of college and could help you determine which colleges your child chooses to apply to.
 Knowing your Net Price can help you make informed decisions when comparing colleges and also help with budgeting.
 And it can also help you determine if you need to take out loans to fund your child's education.